Bhhaanu/Epam-Tasks/README.md

 # Epam-Tasks
-All the home tasks are presenr here!
+All the home tasks are present here!